-As a web or an online application owner, one has to establish hardware in the form of servers as well as other features such as storage, data streaming, data processing, fault-tolerance, and performance at low latency.
+As a web or an online application owner, enterprise teams have to establish hardware in the form of servers as well as other features such as storage, data streaming, data processing, fault-tolerance, and performance at low latency.
 Cloud computing offers remote access to the servers along with other services.
-AWS (Amazon Web Services) Lambda is one such serverless computing service that takes care of the cumbersome task of allocating, monitoring, and managing servers for the developers.
+AWS (Amazon Web Services) Lambda is one such serverless computing service that takes care of the cumbersome task of allocating, monitoring, and managing servers.

 How does AWS Lambda work?

-AWS Lambda decouples a developer from responsibilities related to servers such as provisioning, logging, set up, scaling, operating, and monitoring.
+AWS Lambda decouples responsibilities related to servers such as provisioning, logging, set up, scaling, operating, and monitoring.

 Lambda is a FaaS or a Function as a Service platform by Amazon.
 FaaS includes the use of individual functions and operations to build and deploy server-side software.
 This is an event-driven architecture where any event such as a product click, upload of an image, and sensor outputs trigger relevant function(s) to achieve the desired output.
 It comprehensively manages the run-time environment and only requires a function, associated dependencies, and a ZIP or JAR file.

 What are the benefits of AWS Lambda?

 One of the key benefits of AWS Lambda is fully automated scaling and provisioning depending on network requirements.
 It acts as a metered or a ‘pay-as-you-go’ service.
 When load increases, Lambda generates multiple environments which are required to handle the load, as soon as the load decreases, it scales down and terminates them.
 The process of scaling and provisioning works seamlessly without any additional steps.
 This is a cost-effective and efficient solution that ultimately results in an enhanced app experience.